How To Get Verified on Instagram [July 2020]

 The idea is to create genuinely useful content that your audience gains a benefit from.
 This is the content most likely to succeed on any social network and begins to create authority for your brand and potential to get noticed.

-Once you have a few months’ worth of content on other social networks, create an Instagram account and link everything together.
+Once you have a few months’ worths of content on other social networks, create an Instagram account, and link everything together.
 Add your company details and links to your website on your Instagram account.
 Try to be a leader in what you post and not a follower.
 The more quality content you put out there, the more likely you will be seen as someone who would bring other people to Instagram.
 This is the key to getting verified.

 As you become noticed on other networks, the analytics tools at Instagram may flag you as someone of interest to their network.
 This is what you should be working towards.
 As you build your reputation, link to other influencers, and make yourself useful online.
 You will start to become someone people want to be connected with.
 Doing so can greatly increase your chances of getting verified status.